Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/previous-release-docs.md

    [I 191008 12:04:07 handlers:64] Start detecting changes
 ```

- - You can safely ingore the INFO about pages not in the "nav" configuration.
-The important piece of information here is the local web address for the site, usuall [http://127.0.0.1:8000](http://127.0.0.1:8000).
+ - You can safely ignore the INFO about pages not in the "nav" configuration.
+The important piece of information here is the local web address for the site, usually [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Paste that into your browser to view the documentation.